 The Head of School may also exclude a pupil permanently.
-Before taking such a step they will have taken advice from the Hub Councillors, Aspire B oard, the Education Welfare Service, County Psychological Service or any other relevant professionals.
+Before taking such a step they will have taken advice from the Hub Councillors, Aspire board, the Aspire inclusion team, the Education Welfare Service, County Psychological Service or any other relevant professionals.

-If the Head of School excludes a child, she will inform the parents immediately, giving reasons for the exclusion.
+If the Head of School excludes a child the parents will be informed immediately, giving reasons for the exclusion.
 At the same time, the Head of School makes it clear to the parents that they can appeal against the decision to the Hub Council.
 The school will inform the parents how to make any such appeal.